-The Complete Terrarium Hardscape Guide (+ Aquascape Secrets)
+The Complete Terrarium Hardscape Guide (Rocks + Wood)

-Building a terrarium or vivarium without hardscape is like creating a meal but not seasoning it.
+A terrarium or vivarium without hardscape is like cooking a meal but not seasoning it.

 Will it fill you up?
 Of course.
 But will it ever truly satisfy?